 * Get together with other language clubs

 There are no hard and fast rules for French club activities, but hopefully this page will help you get started.
-You might find some other ideas on my page about National French Week.
+You might find some other ideas on my pages about National French Week and French-themed celebrations.

 Are you already part of a French club?
 Would you like to share what works and what doesn't for your group?
 If you have great and not so great ideas about French club activities, please share them on the forum.